Do you have heel pain when first getting out of bed in the morning? You may be suffering from plantar fasciitis.

 Plantar Fasciitis Stretches

-A 2016 study performed in Brazil compared the effects of 3 different treatment approaches.
+A 2016 study from Brazil compared the effects of 3 different treatment approaches.
 One group performed stretching exercises alone.
 Another group performed stretching plus strengthening exercises for the foot.
 The third group performed stretching plus strengthening for the foot and hips.

 All 3 groups showed significant improvements in pain and function after 8 weeks of treatment.
 However, there were no differences between the groups.
 This suggests adding strengthening exercises to a program of stretches confers no additional benefit.
 Therefore, you will see the most improvements with regular stretching of your plantar fascia and calf.